radarsh/gradle-test-logger-plugin/README.md

 ### How to disable colours and Unicode symbols at runtime such as on Jenkins consoles?

-You can switch off ANSI escape sequences and Unicode symbols on Jenkins by running your Gradle build with the argument `--console=plain`
+You can switch off ANSI escape sequences and Unicode symbols by running the Gradle build with the argument `--console=plain`